Avaiga/taipy-doc/docs/tutorials/integration/6_ibm_watson_studio/index.md

 ---

 Integrating Taipy with IBM Watson Studio is a great way to build user-centric applications.
-Taipy GUIs and SDM (Scenario and Data Management) will transform your Watson Studio jobs/models into interactive, production-ready applications for end-users.
+Taipy capabilities, in particular the GUIs and the what-if analysis, will transform your Watson Studio jobs/models
+into interactive, production-ready applications for end-users.
 This article presents how to call Watson Studio jobs from a Taipy application.